 Fun Things to Do with Kids in Toronto in July

 Fill up those water bottles, slip on your comfortable shoes and slather your kids and yourself in sunscreen because Toronto in July is a busy month!
-Street festivals and other outdoor celebrations are back in full force, ready to keep your kids busy, as well as supply some fun (and delicious food) into your life.
+Kicking it off with Canada Day celebrations and fireworks, plus street festivals and other outdoor celebrations are back in full force, ready to keep your kids busy, as well as supply some fun (and delicious food) into your life.
 Below we round up over a dozen things to do with your family this July in Toronto, including some of our favourite street festivals and park parties.
 But since we know the weather won’t always cooperate, we’ve thrown in a few other events and experiences, including plays and of course Wonderland’s annual kids fest.

 Fun Things to Do with Kids in Toronto in July